2026-04-29 18:06:43 | EST

 Revenue Estimate ***

-Free US stock valuation multiples and PEG ratio analysis to identify reasonably priced growth companies with attractive risk-reward profiles.
-Our valuation framework helps you find stocks with the right balance of growth and value characteristics for your portfolio.
-We provide P/E analysis, PEG ratios, and relative valuation metrics for comprehensive valuation coverage.
-Find value in growth with our comprehensive valuation analysis and multiples tools for growth at a reasonable price strategies.
+Real-time US stock monitoring with expert analysis and strategic recommendations designed for both beginner and experienced investors seeking consistent returns.
+Our platform adapts to your knowledge level and provides appropriate support at every step of your investment journey.
 First (FRME) released its official Q1 2026 earnings results earlier this month, marking the first public disclosure of its operating performance for the 2026 calendar year.
 The regional banking firm reported adjusted earnings per share (EPS) of $1.03 as part of the initial release, while no consolidated revenue figures or segment-level revenue breakdowns were included in the initial public filing.
 Market participants tracking the U.S. regional banking space have noted that the disclosed EPS figu

 Executive Summary